scivision/mumps/README.md

 Many compilers and systems are supported by CMake build system on Windows, MacOS and Linux.
 Static (default) or Shared `cmake -DBUILD_SHARED_LIBS=on` MUMPS builds are supported.

-Virtually all contemporary compilers work, including GCC, Clang/Flang, oneAPI, NVHPC, AOCC, Cray, etc.
+Virtually all contemporary compilers work, including GCC, Clang/Flang, oneAPI, NVHPC, AOCC, Cray, CUDA, etc.

 By default PORD ordering is used.
 [Scotch, METIS, and parMETIS ordering](./Readme_ordering.md)